wso2/docs-choreo-dev/en/docs/develop/components/service.md

   schemaFilePath: greeting_openapi.yaml
 ```

-## exposing endpoint as managed APIs
+## Exposing endpoint as managed APIs

+Exposing endpoints as managed APIs is crucial to ensure secure and controlled access to the services being exposed.
+When a user wants to expose their written service to the outside world or to the organization at large, there is an inherent security risk involved.
+To mitigate this risk, Choreo platform is build with an internal (access within organization only) or external (publicly accessible) gateway that is protected with Choreo API management making the services secure by design.

 If you want to expose an endpoint as a managed API in Choreo, you need to set the network visibility to either Organization or Public.
 This allows the endpoint to be exposed through the Choreo API Gateway, which provides a number of benefits, including:

-- **Full Lifecycle API Management**: Exposing your endpoint through the Choreo API Gateway gives you access to full lifecycle API management features, including design, testing, deployment, and maintenance.
-This allows you to create high-quality APIs that meet the needs of your organization and your customers.

-- **API Management Features**: In addition to full lifecycle API management, exposing your endpoint through the Choreo API Gateway gives you access to a range of API management features, including analytics, monitoring, and security policies.
-This allows you to monitor and control the usage of your endpoint, and ensure that it meets your organization's performance and security requirements.

-- **Internal or External Gateway**: Depending on the network visibility of your endpoint, it will be exposed through either the internal or external gateway of Choreo API Gateway.
-Endpoints with Organization visibility will be exposed through the internal gateway, while endpoints with Public visibility will be exposed through the external gateway.
-This allows you to choose the appropriate level of access control for your API, based on the intended audience.
+- Full lifecycle API Management
+- API throttling
+- secure APIs with policies
+- API analytics and montioring

-### To expose an endpoint as a managed API, follow these steps:
+To expose an endpoint as a managed API, follow these steps:

 > NOTE: This feature is not available for gRPC endpoints.